iconix/iconix.github.io/_posts/2018-08-24-project-notes-2.md

 Fortunately, my experiments this week suggest that topic modeling can indeed make a good reward function.

 **_Topic modeling_ is a set of techniques for discovering "topics" (clusters of words) that best represent collections of text**.
 This is a form of _dimensionality reduction_, itself a set of techniques for transforming a high-dimensional data set (i.e., sentences) into a lower dimension (i.e., topics), with as little information loss as possible[^ae].
-It can be thought of as a kind of summarization, distillation, or representation learning.
+It can be thought of as a kind of summarization, distillation, or learning of representation.

 Topic modeling can be particularly useful for:
 1. Finding structure and understanding over collections of text